NOAA-PSL/ufs_apps/parm/staging/README.md

 The Unified Forecast System (UFS) workflow staging applies to the fetching (i.e., collecting) and storing (i.e., saving) of specified files.
-This README provides a description of the available YAML-formatted configuration options.
+This README provides a description of the available YAML-formatted configuration file options.

 ## Building a Fetching Application Configuration

-The following YAML snippet provides an example architecture for the YAML-formatted configuration files to be used for the UFS fetching application.
+The following YAML snippet provides an example architecture for the YAML-formatted configuration files to be used for a UFS fetching application.
 Descriptions for the respective attributes are provided in the tables throughout this section.